The Joker's Wild: Winning the game

 The game was played in rounds, with each contestant guaranteed one turn per round unless the outcome of the challenger's turn made it unnecessary for the champion to take their own.
-The first contestant to reach $500 won the match and kept their money.
+The first contestant to accumulate $500 or more won the game and kept the money.
 If the challenger reached or surpassed $500 on the first turn of the round, the champion had one last chance to spin either three jokers or a combination that would tie or beat that score.
 Either contestant could win the game by reaching $500 with a correct answer to a question missed by the other, or by spinning three jokers and correctly answering a question in any category.
 If a round ended with the scores tied at $500 or more, the game continued until the tie was broken.

-As was common practice on Barry & Enright’s productions during this period, champions played until they were defeated and received a new automobile after every fifth victory.
-There was an exception to this practice, however.
+As was common practice on Barry & Enright’s productions during this period, champions received a new car after every fifth victory and remained on the show until they were defeated.
+There was one exception to this practice, though.